xReniar/OCR-Dataset-Generator/README.md

   - `bbox`: values of the bounding box

 # Data output
-Below are shown the output folder after the generation of the training data, and instruction on how to use them.
-The examples below suppose that both tasks are executed:
+Below are shown the details of the output folders generated after the training data generation, along with instructions on how to use them.
+The examples below assume that both tasks are selected.
 - [doctr output](./docs/output_doctr.md)
 - [easyocr output](./docs/output_easyocr.md)
 - [mmocr output](./docs/output_mmocr.md)